Airburst Media

 By the way, lest you think I support conspiracy theories, what I see is they're in fact just another fake revolution, another turning of reality on its head.
 Most conspiracy theories are a conspiracy to mislead and enslave people to crazy ideas that benefit the influencers and social media stars who spread them.
 What can you do against all that?
 Like Public Enemy said "Don't Believe The Hype".

-The words are mine but the voice is AI.
+The words are mine but the voice is text-to-speech AI.
 The audio was put together in the free editing app Audacity.
 The video was assembled in Clipchamp and some of the "effects" and animations were created with PowerPoint.

 In case YouTube gets uppity about snarky references to Google et el and takes it down you can download the file directly here